yaumn/Snook/README.md

 - Execute commands
 - Download a file from the remote host
 - Upload a file to the remote host
-- Communication encryption (only available with the bash reverse shell at the moment)
+- Communication encryption
-- Fully interactive mode (only available with the bash reverse shell at the moment)
+- Fully interactive mode (only available on the bash reverse shell at the moment)

 ## Usage